jooniku/ohjelmistotekniikka_23/training_log_app/documentation/requirement_specification.md

 ## Functions of the basic version
 ### Before login
 - User can register a new account
-  - Must be unique and has some specifications like minimum length of 2 and max length of 10
+  - Username must be unique and has some specifications like minimum length of 2 and max length of 10
 - User can log in with correct username and password
 - If log in is not successful, user is notified